Smooth melted chocolate spread (Incomplete: max_output_tokens)

 • Form II: unstable

-• Form III: somewhat more organized, still undesirable
+• Form III: somewhat more organized, still not ideal

-• Form IV: closer, but still not ideal for finished chocolate
+• Form IV: closer to useful, but still not the best choice

 • Form V: the desired form for most tempered chocolate

-• Form VI: even more stable, but develops slowly over time and is associated with aging and bloom
+• Form VI: the most stable form, but it develops slowly over time and is often associated with aging and bloom

-Most home methods, whether by seeding, tabling, or a simplified bowl method, follow the same logic.
+Most tempering methods, whether by seeding, tabling, or a simplified bowl method, follow the same scientific logic.
+You are managing crystal formation in three stages.

 Stage 1: Heat to Melt Existing Crystals

-First, you heat the chocolate enough to erase its crystal history.
-The goal is to melt all crystal forms, including any stable ones that may already be present.
+The first step is to heat the chocolate enough to erase its previous crystal history.
+This means melting all crystal forms, including any stable ones already present.

 Stage 2: Cool to Create New Crystal Seeds